acenet-arc/cloud_from_a_to_z/_episodes/security-updates.md

 > ## Automating Upgrades
-> On newer version of Ubuntu, such as 20.04, automatic updates are enabled, however this still often requires at least a reboot of the VM periodically as it doesn't do this for you automatically unless specifically configured to do so.
+> It is possible to setup automatic updates on most Linux distributions.
+For a tutorial for Ubuntu Linux see [Enabling and Disabling Unattended Upgrades in Ubuntu](https://linuxhint.com/enable-disable-unattended-upgrades-ubuntu/).
 {: .callout}

 > ## Sudo